It's been a year - why hasn't Nissan collapsed yet?

 Currently, Nissan is accelerating its electrification efforts, especially in Southeast Asia, where demand for electric vehicles is gradually increasing.
 Nissan will introduce the Nissan N7 from China.

-To support N7 exports, Nissan has partnered with Dongfeng Motor Group (60% owned by Nissan) to form a joint venture responsible for export operations, including customs clearance, logistics, and other services, reducing the delivery time of vehicles from China to Southeast Asia (expected to be cut from 3 months to 1.5 months).
+To facilitate N7 exports, Nissan has formed a joint venture with Dongfeng Motor Group (60% Nissan-owned) to handle export operations, including customs clearance and logistics.
+This is expected to reduce delivery times from China to Southeast Asia from 3 months to about 1.5 months.

 At the same time, leveraging Nissan's decades of dealership networks in Southeast Asia (such as core dealers in Thailand and Indonesia), they will provide after-sales support for new models like the N7.